aqsa-arshad123/Career-MapQuest-and-Skills-Craft-Hub/README.md

 The features of Career MapQuest and Skills Craft Hub are:
 • Personality and Interest Assessment: Assess your personality and interests to find the career that suits you the best.
-• Aptitude Test: Utilize university-specific aptitude tests to determine your strengths and competencies.
+• Aptitude Test: Utilize university-specific aptitude tests to determine your strengths and competencies.
 • Skill Test: Check your skill level to identify the areas of improvement.
 • Career Recommendation on Skill-Based: Receive personalized career advice based on your skills.